stampery/mongoaudit/README.md

 Once you run any of the test suites provided by __mongoaudit__, it will offer you to receive a fully detailed report via email.
 This personalized report links to a series of useful guides on how to fix every specific issue and how to harden your MongoDB deployments.

-For your convenience, we have also published the __mongoaudit__ guides in our [Medium publication](https://medium.com/mongoaudit) :newspaper:.
+For your convenience, we have also published the __mongoaudit__ guides in our [Medium publication](https://medium.com/mongoaudit).

 <h2 align="center">Contributing</h2>

-We're happy you want to contribute! :tada: You can help us in different ways:
+We're happy you want to contribute!
+You can help us in different ways:

 * Open an issue with suggestions for improvements and errors you're facing.
 * Fork this repository and submit a pull request.